 Advantages: It’s free and you get to actually meet and spend time with a local person as opposed to sharing a dorm with the repetitive hordes of drunk backpackers.
 If you strike it lucky and get a nice host who’s not only willing to let you stay but show you around their town then couchsurfing can be fantastic experience.

 Disadvantages: It’s a bit hit-and-miss.
 Finding hosts at short-notice is often difficult and arrangements can fall through.
 You also need to build-up a positive reputation before hosts are likely to let you stay.
 Homes tend to be in residential areas (obviously!) so you’ll normally have to travel if you want to see the more interesting districts.

 Where does it work best?
 Just about anywhere such is the size of the global couchsurfing community but it’s generally most worthwhile in more expensive parts of the world.
 Big cities in Europe or North America have the most active couchsurfing scenes but there are plenty of potential hosts in the most unlikely of places these days.
-In regions like Scandinavia, Western Europe and North America where you can sometimes pay $30+ a night just for a bed in a sweaty dorm then you’d be a fool not to consider this.
+If you’re attempting something like our Scandinavia backpacking route as a budget traveller, you’d certainly be wise to consider it.